talkable/talkable-docs/source/api_v2/rewards.rst

 Rewards
 =======

-This API allows you to access rewards.
+This API allows you to access visitor rewards.

 |br|